DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 ```

 ### Troubleshooting

+* If you make changes to firmware and it does not work, just delete everything in root/firmware folder except for "config.h" and "overrides.c".
+* If you make changes to demistify board options/pins/... and it does not work, just delete the board qsf file.
 * Problems loading initial ROM file:    You may have to override a function in firmware/overrides.c to make sure the io index is correct, adding the line    `const char *bootrom_name="SVI328  ROM";`  to firmware/overrides.c  ( note the filename must be in 8/3 format with no dot).